Barski-lab/cwl-airflow/README.md

     ```sh
     $ cwl-airflow demo --auto
     ```
-    Results will be saved in the current folder

 4. When all demo wokrflows are submitted the program will provide you with the link for Airflow Webserver (by default it is accessible from your [localhost:8080](http://127.0.0.1:8080/admin/)).
 It may take some time (usually less then half a minute) for Airflow Webserver to load and display all the data

 ![Airflow Webserver example](https://raw.githubusercontent.com/Barski-lab/cwl-airflow/master/docs/screen.png)

+5. On completion the workflow results will be saved in the current folder

 ---